Levyks/esbeltoJS/README.md

 ---
 ### Benchmark

-this is not by any means official, just a quick test I made forking [baryshev's benchmark](https://github.com/baryshev/template-benchmark) and adding esbelto to it, full results available at [Levyks/template-benchmark](https://github.com/Levyks/template-benchmark)
+This is not by any means official, just a quick test I made forking [baryshev's benchmark](https://github.com/baryshev/template-benchmark) and adding esbelto to it, full results available at [Levyks/template-benchmark](https://github.com/Levyks/template-benchmark)
 ```
 Rendering 100000 templates: